hackclub/hackclub/workshops/rust_text_game/README.md

 It's called "print" because running a program didn't always involve screens— Instead, actual printers were involved!

-- _Semicolons_ give something like a sense of order and coherence to the program.
+- _Semicolons_ mean the instruction ends there.
+They are there to give a sense of order and coherence to our code.

 In order to understand the importance of semicolons, I'll have the computer print two different things in one line: